Search

 Contents

-True to its name, Explainable AI refers to the tools and methods that explain AI systems and how they arrive at a certain output.
+True to its name, Explainable Artificial Intelligence (AI) refers to the tools and methods that explain intelligent systems and how they arrive at a certain output.
 Artificial Intelligence is used in every sphere of today’s digital world.
 Artificial Intelligence (AI) models assist across various domains, from regression-based forecasting models to complex object detection algorithms in deep learning.

 For example, consider the case of the tumor detection CNN model used by a hospital to screen its patient’s X-rays.
 But how can a technician or the patient trust its result when they don’t know how it works?
 That’s exactly why we need methods to understand the factors influencing the decisions made by any deep learning model.